Left restriction monoids from left $E$-completions: Preliminaries

 \subsection{Constellations, left restriction semigroups and demigroups}

 Next we define the partial algebras that will form the basis of our main construction.
 These are one-sided generalisations of categories called constellations.

-Following \cite{constgen}, a constellation $P$ is a partial algebra equipped with a partial binary operation and a unary ``domain" operation $D$, such that for all $x,y,z\in P$, \begin{enumerate}[label=\textup{(C\arabic*)}] \item if $x\circ(y\circ z)$ exists then so does $(x\circ y)\circ z$, and then the two are equal; \item if $x\circ y$ and $y\circ z$ exist then $x\circ(y\circ z)$ exists; \item $D(x)$ is the unique right identity such that $D(x)\circ x=x$. \end{enumerate} (We say $e$ is a {\em right identity} for a partial binary operation $\circ$ if for all $a$, if $a\circ e$ exists then it equals $a$.)
+First, we say $e$ is a {\em right identity} for a partial binary operation $\circ$ if for all $a$, if $a\circ e$ exists then it equals $a$.
+Following \cite{constgen}, a constellation $P$ is a partial algebra equipped with a partial binary operation and a unary ``domain" operation $D$, such that for all $x,y,z\in P$: \begin{enumerate}[label=\textup{(C\arabic*)}] \item if $x\circ(y\circ z)$ exists then so does $(x\circ y)\circ z$, and then the two are equal; \item if $x\circ y$ and $y\circ z$ exist then $x\circ(y\circ z)$ exists; \item $D(x)$ is the unique right identity such that $D(x)\circ x=x$. \end{enumerate}

-These axioms generalise the object-free axioms for small categories: there is no range operation $R$, there is asymmetry in the first law, and one law for categories is missing entirely.
+These axioms generalise the object-free axioms for small categories: there is no range operation $R$, there is asymmetry in Law \ref{c1}, and one law for categories is missing entirely.

 Let $P$ be a constellation.
 Then $D(P)=\{D(s)\mid s\in P\}$ is the set of all right identities in $P$, and $e\circ e$ exists (hence equals $e$) for all $e\in D(P)$; moreover, for $s,t\in P$, $s\circ t$ exists if and only if $s\circ D(t)$ does.
 For $e,f\in D(P)$, setting $e\leq f$ if and only if $e\circ f$ exists makes $\leq$ a quasiorder.
 This extends to the {\em natural quasiorder} on $P$ given by $s\leq t$ if and only if $D(s)\circ t$ exists and equals $s$, or equivalently, $s=e\circ t$ for some $e\in D(P)$.
 If one of these quasiorders is a partial order, so is the other, and then following \cite{constgen}, $P$ is said to be {\em normal}, and $\leq$ is called the {\em natural order} on $P$.
 Normality of $P$ is evidently equivalent to the condition that for all $e,f\in D(P)$, if $e\circ f$ and $f\circ e$ exist then $e=f$.